Adi1008/all-the-good-things/README.md

 # all-the-good-things

-In my high school orchestra program, All The Good Things was an event where people write notes to each other.
+In my high school orchestra program, All The Good Things was an event where people wrote kind notes to each other.
+It was one of the highlights of the year, and I still have all the messages people wrote to me.

 I think it'd be really cool to do it for our cohort this year.
-This repository contains code used to generate the .tex and .pdf files for everyone's notes from a .csv of Google Form responses.
+This repository contains the code used to generate the .tex and .pdf files for everyone's notes from a .csv of Google Form responses.

 ## Logistics: